maximinus/DarkStar/docs/source/rst/docker.rst

 	docker run -u $(id -u):$(id -g) --gpus all -it libs bash

+You can run

+	docker ps -a

+To view all current containers, or

+	docker

 |

 We need to mount a directory that we can edit from outside the container: